 This is a pretty common setup among emacs users.

-I also wrote my presentations in emacs org-mode, leveraging latex beamer.
+I also did my college presentations in emacs org-mode, leveraging latex beamer.

 I format job applications via LaTeX ModernCV and can highly recommend it to stand out amongst the mountain of poorly typeset CVs made in Microsoft word.